Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Canonical Parametric Meta-Analysis

 \begin{assumption}[normal sampling distributions] For any given trial $T \in \mathbb{T}$, the sampling distribution of the treatment effect estimator is bivariate normal with mean $(\alpha, \beta)' = (\alpha(P^{T}), \beta(P^{T}))'$ and known covariance $\Sigma/n = \Sigma(T)/n(T)$:

 \end{assumption} Under this assumption, the observed-data likelihood simplifies to:

 The above expression is still unwieldy because of the presence of $f(\alpha, \beta \mid n, \Sigma)$ in the integral.
-This is solved by making the additional assumption that the within-trial covariance and sample size are unrelated to the true treatment effects. \begin{assumption}[independence of treatment effects and covariance and sample size] The within-trial covariance and sample size are independent of the true treatment effects:
+This is solved by making the additional assumption that the within-trial covariance and sample size are unrelated to the true treatment effects. \begin{assumption}[independence of treatment effects and covariance and sample size] $(\alpha, \beta)' \perp \left(n, \Sigma \right)$. \end{assumption} The observed-data likelihood now simplifies to: